ⓘ Let’s Set the Record Straight First

 Families often make what seems like an obvious move—adding a child to the deed, signing a quick quitclaim, shuffling money after a hospitalization—only to get blindsided when Medicaid reviews the past five years.
 If your goal is keeping nursing home costs from forcing a sale of your home, you need to anchor your decisions in three fundamental realities.

-Your home faces two separate threats, and you need a plan for both.
+Your home faces two separate threats from the state government’s Medicaid program — and you need a plan for both.
+Nursing homes provide care; it is the state government that poses the legal threat to your home.
 The first threat is eligibility: whether the home counts as exempt or countable when you apply for Medicaid.
-The second is estate recovery: whether the state can seek repayment after your death.
+The second is estate recovery: whether the state can seek repayment after your death from assets in your estate.
 A home might appear “safe” for eligibility purposes yet still be exposed later if it passes through the wrong kind of estate or if your plan was never fully executed.

-Timing isn’t a minor detail—it’s the heart of your strategy.
-Medicaid‘s five-year look-back is a thorough financial review.
+Timing isn’t a minor detail — it’s the heart of your strategy.
+Medicaid’s five-year look-back is a thorough financial review conducted by the government.
 Any transfer made within 60 months of applying for long-term care Medicaid can trigger a penalty period during which Medicaid simply won’t pay for nursing home care.
 A trust, deed, annuity, or promissory note can absolutely work—but only when it fits your timeline and gets executed correctly.

 The winning move is usually the boring one: get the facts into a file and demand a written conclusion.
 Your recorded deed, chain of title, and date-stamped timeline let a skilled elder-law attorney give you a defensible plan—whether that means spouse protection, a caregiver-child transfer, a Medicaid Asset Protection Trust (MAPT), or a lawful spend-down.
 Skip the verbal reassurance.
 Get something you can follow and prove later.